Francis Joseph Green: Priesthood

-Green was ordained to the priesthood for the Diocese of Tucson on May 15, 1932.
-He then returned to Arizona, where he later became pastor of the SS.
+Green was ordained to the priesthood in Tucson at the Cathedral of Saint Augustine for the Diocese of Tucson on May 15, 1932 by Bishop Daniel James Gercke.He later became pastor of the SS.
 Peter and Paul Parish in Tucson in 1937.
 He was named both a domestic prelate and vicar general of the diocese in 1950.

 Auxiliary Bishop, Coadjutor Bishop and Bishop of Tucson

 On May 29, 1953, Green was appointed as an auxiliary bishop of the Diocese of Tucson and titular bishop of Serra by Pope Pius XII.
 He received his episcopal consecration on September 7, 1953, from Bishop Daniel Gercke, with Bishops James Davis and Hugh Donohoe serving as co-consecrators.
 Green was named coadjutor bishop of Tucson by Pope John XXIII on May 11, 1960.